tikibird911/ibotta_test/flask_app/README.md

 # Flask XLSX Modeling & Prediction App

-This application is designed to read data from an XLSX (Excel) file, perform data modeling, and provide inference and prediction capabilities via a Flask web interface.
-It is intended as a demonstration of a typical data science workflow, from data ingestion to model deployment.
+This application is designed to read data from an XLSX (Excel) file, perform data modeling—including graph-based methods—and provide inference and prediction capabilities via a Flask web interface.
+It demonstrates a typical data science workflow, from data ingestion to model deployment, with a focus on using XGBoost and graph data techniques.

 ---